sony/nnabla-nas/README.md

 ### Searcher algorithms

-An Searcher interacts with the search space through a simple API.
+A Searcher interacts with the search space through a simple API.
 A searcher samples a model from the search space by assigning values to the architecture parameters.
 The results from sampled architecture is then used to update the architecture parameters of the search space.
 A searcher also updates the model parameters.
 A new Searcher should inherit API from [`nnabla_nas.runner.searcher.search.Searcher`](nnabla_nas/runner/searcher/search.py).
 This class has two methods `train_on_batch()` and `valid_on_batch()` which should be redefined by users.

 ```python
 from nnabla_nas.runner.searcher.search import Searcher